niawjunior/docaider/README.md

 # DocAider

-An AI-powered case search and resolution system that helps users quickly find relevant support cases and solutions using natural language processing and semantic search.
+An AI-powered Knowledge Management and Retrieval-Augmented Generation (RAG) system that helps users build, manage, and query their knowledge base using natural language processing and semantic search.

 ## Features

-- 🔍 **Semantic Search**: Find relevant cases using natural language queries or keywords
+- 🔍 **Semantic Search**: Find relevant information using natural language queries or keywords
-- 🤖 **AI-Powered Resolution**: Get AI-generated summaries and solutions for support cases
+- 🤖 **AI-Powered Knowledge Retrieval**: Get AI-generated answers from your document repository
-- 🏷️ **Smart Categorization**: Automatically tag and categorize cases by root cause and resolution
+- 🏷️ **Smart Knowledge Organization**: Automatically process and structure information from documents
-- 📊 **Interactive Interface**: Modern, responsive UI with real-time search results
+- 📊 **Knowledge Analytics**: Track usage and identify gaps in your knowledge base
-- 🔄 **Context-Aware**: Understands technical jargon and domain-specific terminology
+- 🔄 **Context-Aware Responses**: Understands technical jargon and domain-specific terminology
 - 🔐 **Secure & Private**: Enterprise-grade security with role-based access control
 - 🚀 **Fast & Scalable**: Built for performance with efficient vector search capabilities